Kaseya Helpdesk

 - Information only: A non-urgent service request, technical issue, or perceived defect.
 The use of the product is not degraded.
 All enhancements.

 You can keep track of all of your past and current support requests in Kaseya Helpdesk.
-Refer to Log in to Kaseya Helpdesk to view your existing support tickets.
+Refer to View your existing support tickets.

 You can check Kaseya's service status information on the publicly available Status page.
 This site provides the current system status for each product, incident alert information, and details on upcoming releases and maintenance releases.
 You have the option to subscribe to proactive email updates.